AmigaMaster/Simple-Game-Solutions/README.md

 3. You can now right-click on or in any folder and select `Git Clone...`

-4. In the URL field, copy the repository link provided above.
+4. In the URL field, copy and paste the repository link `https://github.com/AmigaMaster/Simple-Game-Solutions.git`.

 5. Click on the OK button.

-#### 1.2.2.
+#### 1.3.2.
 MacOS, Linux, Unix

 Use the package manager provided by your OS distribution to install GIT.
 Then clone the repository to a directory of your choice.